software-mansion-labs/react-native-turbo-demo/packages/navigation/README.md

 ## Basic example

 The library provides you with simple API to define the relationship between the web and native screens.
 The `react-native-web-screen` uses React Navigation [configurable links](https://reactnavigation.org/docs/configuring-links/) to handle navigation within the app.
-You can follow react-navigation documentation to create your navigation stack and provide mapping between urls in app and screens.
-You have to define only paths that are important for your app and use matchers for fallback.
+You can follow react-navigation documentation to create your navigation stack and provide mapping between URLs in app and screens.
+You must define only those paths that are important for your app and use matchers for fallback.

-You should also define your custom WebView component that will be using `VisitableView` hood, to be able ot customize it's behavior.
+You should also define your custom WebView component that will be using `VisitableView` hood, to be able to customize its behavior.

 Let's say you want to add a web `Welcome` screen to your React Native app.